Travel.State.Gov > International Travel > Before You Go > Your Health Abroad > Insurance Providers for Overseas Coverage

 Before you go, consider your insurance options.

-- Pays for emergency and/or routine medical services overseas.
+Travel Health Insurance pays for emergency and/or routine medical services overseas.

-- If you have health insurance in the United States, find out if it covers emergencies that happen abroad.
-More information is available on our page about your health abroad.
+If you have health insurance in the United States, find out if it covers emergencies that happen abroad.
+More information is available on our page about Your Health Abroad.

-- If your health insurance coverage is not adequate, consider buying a short-term supplemental policy.
+If your health insurance coverage is not adequate, consider buying a short-term supplemental policy.
 Look for a policy that will make payments to hospitals directly.